lemlac/mulem/docs/reference.md

 - Full `match` (exhaustive unless `| _:` is present).
 - `when` — like Rust's `if let`.
+- `if` on destructured values inside patterns.
 - Destructuring supports structs, tuples, enum variants, and wildcards (`_`).

 ---

 ## Meta Bindings (`::`)

 Variable and functions primarily use the equals sign (`=`) and are for storing actual data within a program, but there's another type of binding used for abstract values for the compiler to know about like constants, types, inline-functions, and generics.
 This type of declaration is **constant**; in other words, they cannot be **mutated** or **shadowed**.
 Depending on what it is, subsequent `::` of the same name will modify its definition.
-The most common is `:: impl` with adds methods and static variables to a meta binding.
+The most common is `:: impl[]` with adds methods and static variables to a meta binding.

 ### Constants